How to get a $50,000 personal loan: Check out these lenders

 Best Egg

-If you have a credit score over 700 and income of at least $100,000, you can get Best Egg’s competitive lowest rate.
+If you have a credit score over 700 and income of at least $100,000, you can get Best Egg’s most competitive rates.
 Loans are also available to borrowers with lower credit scores — just expect higher rates.
 You could get approved and funded on the same day, and there are no prepayment penalties if you choose to pay the loan off ahead of schedule.
 However, Best Egg charges an origination fee between 0.99 percent and 9.99 percent.

 How to get a $50,000 loan